CoolElectronics/morespriteshorn/README.md

 if you decide to use the bottom tile pages for sprites, they can't be used for mapdata. place mapdata levels in the top half of the map instead. hex loaded levels are unaffected and can be placed wherever.

-sprite number 256 cannot be used as the p8scii charset only has 255 characters, you will get a "attempt to concatenate a nil value" error ping me on discord (@CoolElectronics#4683) if anything breaks
+ping me on discord (@CoolElectronics#4683) if anything breaks